kuzudb/kuzu-docs/docs/data-export/parquet-export.md

 -------------------
 ```

-**Note**
+**Notes**
-- Export fixedList to parquet is not supported yet.
+- Exporting [Fixed List](../cypher/data-types/list.md) data type to Parquet is not supported yet.
-- Union will be exported as struct which is the internal representation of union datatype.
+- The [Union](../cypher/data-types/union.md) data type is exported as a struct, which is the internal representation of Union datatype.
-- Only snappy compression is currently supported.
+- Currently, only snappy compression is supported.